MyTimeMachine: Personalized Facial Age Transformation: Method

 \subsection{MyTM: Loss Funtions}

-Our adapter is trained on a personal photo collection $\mathcal{D}=\left\{(x_{i}, a_{i})\right\}_{i=1}^{N}$.
+Our adapter is trained on a personal photo collection, which is noted as $\mathcal{D}=\left\{(x_{i}, a_{i})\right\}_{i=1}^{N}$.
 We introduce three loss functions—personalized aging loss, extrapolation regularization, and adaptive w-norm regularization—to integrate global priors with personal data.
 Additionally, we also use the loss function $\mathcal{L}_{\text{sam}}$ from Sec.~\ref{sec:prelim}, based on SAM, to mitigate the forgetting of global priors~\cite{kirkpatrick_overcoming_2017, nitzan_domain_2023}.